The $36.10 Pack of Gum That

 And the Big Banks are not backing down.

-The Federal Reserve reports that U.S. Banks scooped up $32 billion last year (2013) on overdraft fees alone.
+The Federal Reserve reports that U.S. Banks scooped up $32 billion in (2013) on overdraft fees alone.

 That doesn't include any of their other sneaky nickel-and-dime hidden-fee ploys.